Want to know how to create the best Pinterest boards for your business so you can connect to your ideal pinner and get them into your community?

 How Many Pinterest Boards Should I Have?

-There are no hard and fast rules for how many boards you should have on your Pinterest account.
+There are no rules for how many boards you should have on your Pinterest account.

 Every business is unique and it’ll really depend on how much content you have and how much you can keep those boards moving with fresh pins.